joseamesquita/CapstoneProject/README.md

 ## About the Project

 ### Description
-University Registrar: Create an app for a University registrar to keep track of students and courses
+Coding Fundamentals: Create an appplication for students to learn how to code depending on their preference of programming language.

 ## Known Bugs